 However, how are these standards affecting packaging manufacturers?
 Embracing change for the good of both our planet and future generations is undoubtedly a positive step, but the implementation of these changes is bringing new challenges to the industry.

-Industrial Physics, a global packaging, product, and material test and inspection company, carried out international research into sustainable packaging.
-The research found that almost half (49%) of the 255 global packaging professionals surveyed said that meeting standards were one of the biggest challenges they faced in the wider adoption of sustainable packaging materials.
+Industrial Physics’ international research into sustainable packaging found that almost half (49%) of the 255 global packaging professionals surveyed said meeting standards were one of the biggest challenges they faced in the wider adoption of sustainable packaging materials.

 Plus, almost three-quarters of those surveyed (71%) reported they found quality control processes ‘significantly’ or ‘somewhat more difficult’ with sustainable packaging materials.